neilcaruana/.netcorereverseproxy/README.md

 # .NET Core Reverse Proxy
-This project implements a lightweight reverse proxy in .NET 8, designed to proxy requests and can also act as a simple honeypot to listen on port ranges and log the request only.
-It supports both HTTP and HTTPS traffic, provides configurable logging capabilities per endpoint, and can be easily extended for more advanced scenarios such as load balancing, request modification, and more.
+This project implements a lightweight reverse proxy and simple Honeypot in .NET 8, designed to proxy requests and can also act as a simple honeypot to listen on port ranges and log the request only.
+It supports both HTTP and HTTPS traffic, provides configurable logging capabilities, and can be easily extended for more advanced scenarios such as load balancing, request modification, and more.

 ## Features
 * HTTP and HTTPS Support: Forward HTTP and HTTPS requests transparently.